imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image67.png "Image67.png")

-Click on an image until it gets selected (i.e. surrounded by a red rectangle) (see the “Selections” section) (arrow).
+Click on an image until it gets selected (i.e. surrounded by a red rectangle) (see the "Selections" section) (arrow).

 ![](/media/Image68.png "Image68.png")